maxime-tournier/maxime-tournier.github.com/notes/geometric-algebra.md

 One can easily check that the sum and scalar multiplication make
 $$\GG^n$$ a vector space.
 Also, we see that scalars end up being geometric objects in their own right, spanned by the unit element
-$$1$$.
+$$1$$ (called $$0$$-vectors).
 So far, we've seen how the geometric product behaves internally and with respect to the vector space structure, but we still don't know how to compute it in practice.
 However, we *do* know that it is bilinear so it has a symmetric part and an antisymmetric part:

 $$uv = \half\block{uv + vu} + \half\block{uv - vu}$$